lbkchen/blueprint-projects/src/pages/projects/blueprint-project.md

   gif: /img/giphy-1-.gif
 features:
   - image: /img/coffee-gear.png
+    name: Get the most out of your coffee
     text: >-
       FEATURE 1: Get the most out of your coffee by filtering it before steaming the milk.
   - image: /img/coffee.png
+    name: Get the right amount of milk
     text: >-
       FEATURE 2: Do the right thing and get just the right amount of milk froth so that the latte art comes out perfectly.
   - image: /img/products-grid1.jpg
+    name: The coffee comes out great
     text: 'FEATURE 3: Coffee comes out great yo'
 ---
 > Hello there